 Lung cancer surgery

 Highly skilled thoracic surgeons remove cancer from the lungs using several procedures.
 UCLA Health lung surgeons use minimally invasive methods and the latest robotic or video-assisted thoracic surgery (VATS) techniques whenever possible.
 These procedures are extremely precise and reduce recovery time.
-Learn more about lung cancer surgery.

 Lung cancer clinical trials